- Find a Trail

 The final passenger cars of the Putnam Division of the New York Central Railroad ran in 1958, but the rail line that so influenced development of this area still sparks nostalgia.
 The "Old Put" carried commuters from New York City north to Brewster, where connections took travelers to Boston and Montreal.
 Freight service for farm products from rural areas of Putnam and Westchester counties continued until the 1980s.

 Nearly 45 miles of the Old Put corridor, from Van Cortlandt Park in New York City north to Putnam County, have been converted into four connecting rail-trails.
 The Putnam Trailway is the northernmost of the trails atop the train line.
-Currently, nearly 12 miles are open for public use from the Putnam County line at Baldwin Place, where Westchester County's North County Trailway terminates, to Putnam Avenue in Brewster.
+Currently, 12 miles are open for public use from the Putnam County line at Baldwin Place, where Westchester County's North County Trailway terminates, to Putnam Avenue in Brewster.

 North from Baldwin Place is a gentle uphill slope.
 Busy Route 6 is just to the west, and a residential development flanks the east side of the trail.
 As you briefly enter a wooded area, Bloomer Pond appears on your right.
 Bucks Hollow Road runs adjacent to the trail here, providing several access points.
 The hamlet of Mahopac provides additional opportunities to access the trail.